-Impact on Home Sales

-During the first two years of College Bound, data provided by the Greater Northwest Indiana Association of REALTORS (GNIAR) indicated that the time a single family home was on the market in Hammond was reduced; a trend attributed to College Bound (See: Realtors signing onto College Bound; December 7, 2006 NWI Times).
+Impact on Home Sales - During the first two years of College Bound, data provided by the Greater Northwest Indiana Association of REALTORS (GNIAR) indicated that the time a single family home was on the market in Hammond was reduced; a trend attributed to College Bound (See: Realtors signing onto College Bound, December 7, 2006 NWI Times).
 As recently as mid-2008, GNIAR continued to see a correlation between College Bound and home sales.
-However, the Association notes that several near catastrophic events affected the housing market over the past five years: a deep recession; a near catastrophic financial crisis affecting banking institutions and in particular mortgage lending and a massive rise in foreclosures, all have had a significant impact on the housing market in Hammond.
+However, GNAIR also notes that several near catastrophic events affected the housing market over the past five years: a deep recession a near catastrophic financial crisis affecting banking institutions and in particular mortgage lending and a massive rise in foreclosures, all having a significant impact on the housing market in Hammond.
 Due to the complexities and wide-ranging impact of these issues, it is almost impossible to identify and determine the specific impact of College Bound on the housing market.

-Recognition

-College Bound is an academic honor for those students receiving the scholarship, yet it is not recognized at graduation ceremonies.
+Student Recognition - College Bound is an academic honor for those students receiving the scholarship, yet it is not recognized at graduation ceremonies.
 The reason is that the program requires final transcripts from high schools before an award is made.
-However, in discussion with local educators, most students meet the requirements of the program before their final semester.
+However, in discussion with local educators, most students meet the requirements of the program before their final semester of high school.

-In 2013, many of the new students who were eligible and admitted into the College Bound Scholarship program received a certificate of award along with an official acceptance letter.
-A goal in the coming year is to have the various schools announce via the program book which students have received the scholarship, or have a representative of the city or program present the students with a certificate of award at the graduation or award ceremony.
+In 2013, many of the new students who were eligible and admitted into the College Bound Scholarship Program received a certificate of award along with an official acceptance letter.
+A goal in the coming year is to have the various schools announce which students have received the scholarship in their program books, or have a representative of the city or program present the students with a certificate of award at the graduation or award ceremonies.
 This effort will help make the scholarship a more rewarding experience for those who earn the scholarship, encourage early application, and promote College Bound.

-College Bound Alumni Survey

-A survey was mailed to former students who received funds through College Bound and have completed four years of schooling.
+College Bound Alumni Survey - A survey was mailed to former students in 2013 who received funds through College Bound and have completed four years of schooling.
 A total of 61 responses were received (a sample of 30 or more is considered statistically accurate and representative), providing the following information regarding program participants:

-- 97% are employed or in school. - 56% of students returned to Hammond after graduation, with several purchasing property in the city.
-An additional 3% are reporting a non-Hammond address while in graduate school. - 66% of students completed college in four years, with another 23% graduating or anticipating graduating in five years.
-This is a significant statistic since it significantly exceeds the national average. - 42% of College Bound students are seeking graduate degrees, including 7 MBA's, a Doctor of Osteopathy, a law degree, a Master's in engineering and a Master's in chemistry.
+- 97% are employed or in school. - 56% of students returned to Hammond after graduation, with several purchasing property in Hammond. - 66% of students completed college in four years, with another 23% graduating or anticipating graduating in five years.
+This is a significant statistic since it significantly exceeds the national average. - 42% of College Bound students are seeking graduate degrees, including seven MBA's, a Doctor of Osteopathy, a law degree, a Master's in engineering and a Master's in chemistry.